-Have no work experience at all?
-Not to worry!
-Instead, the education section will move to the top, followed by other sections (e.g., volunteering, languages), which we’ll talk about more in just a moment.
+No work experience at all?
+Then the education section moves to the top, followed by other sections (e.g., volunteering, languages), which we’ll talk about more in just a moment.

 Not entirely sure about the reverse-chronological format for your painter resume?
 See our guide: 3 Resume Formats: How to Choose the Best One [Examples]